 You can take the JR Sobu Line from Akihabara Station or Shinjuku Station.
-Tokyo Dome is located right next to the JR line or subway station, and you can see it from the station, so you won't get lost.
+Tokyo Dome is located right next to the JR line or subway station, and you can see it from the station.
+You won't get lost.

 About the Stadium

 The seating area of Tokyo Dome is made up of two levels.
 However, there are premium seats, such as suites, between the first and second-floor seats.

 Address: 1-3-61, Koraku, Bunkyo-Ku, Tokyo,

 Home Team: Yomiuri Giants